Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 `SearchIndexClient` provides methods for configuring and customizing an Azure Cognitive Search instance.
 The client currently has support for creating and managing search indexes and synonym maps.

-`SearchIndexerClient` provide methods for configuring and customizing an Azure Cognitive Search instance.
+`SearchIndexerClient` provides methods for configuring and customizing an Azure Cognitive Search instance.
 The client currently has support for creating and managing indexers, cognitive skillsets, and data sources.

 **Note**: This client cannot function in the browser because the APIs it calls do not have support for Cross-Origin Resource Sharing (CORS).